DinoChiesa/Apigee-External-Authorization-1/README.md

 steps.
 Pass these to the `./provision.js` script with options, like so:

 ```
+ORG=myorg
+ENV=myenv
 node ./provision -v -u email@example.com -o $ORG -e $ENV \
   --sheetid SHEETID \
   --sacreds ../sa_creds.json
 ```

+You must pass your Apigee user name to the provisioning script.
+It will prompt you for a password.
+(If you use `.netrc` you can omit the `-u` option and specify `-n`. )

+This script will take just a few moments to set all the Apigee things up.

 ## Invoking